Skip to content

 About The Odyssey Companion

-The Odyssey Companion is a small, independent editorial project with one aim: to make Homer's Odyssey genuinely readable for adults — before the film arrives on July 17, 2026, and long after it leaves theaters.
+The Odyssey Companion is a small, independent editorial project with one aim: to make Homer's Odyssey genuinely readable for adults — the poem behind the 2026 film, and the poem that will still be here long after the film has left theaters.

 Why this exists

-This summer, millions of people will meet Odysseus for the first time — or return to him after years away.
+This summer, millions of people are meeting Odysseus for the first time — or returning to him after years away.
 Most quick material online stops at plot, names, and searchable facts.
-This project is built for adults who want the story to mean something before it becomes spectacle.
+This project is built for adults who want the story to mean more than the spectacle that sent them looking for it.

 We think the poem deserves better, because it gives adults more.
 The Odyssey — traditionally dated to the 8th century BCE — is an adventure story on its surface.
 Underneath, it is a story about fate, exile, temptation, fatherhood, and the long, complicated work of coming home.
 That second layer is what we are really here for.
 The first layer — the story, the characters, the map — is how we earn the right to show it to you.